Vitouliss/Vitouliss-s-Lightweight-commands/README.md

 clean/CLASSNAME = Clears everything in the workspace with the ClassName you specify.

+cleanall/CLASSNAME = Clears everything in the game with the ClassName you speecify

 loadchar/USERNAME = Restarts the guy's character.

 ## To do: